What Is a Birth Injury?

 Birth Injury

-Birth injuries can be caused by factors such as fetal health issues, maternal health issues, or external conditions like medical malpractice or medical negligence.
+The causes of birth injuries include factors like fetal health issues, maternal health issues, or external conditions such as medical negligence.

 Fetal Risk Factors